Rise of the Triad: Expansion packs

 On July 25, 1995, Apogee released a Reject Level Pack as freeware online.
-This pack was a collection of multiplayer maps deemed unsuitable for the original release.
+This pack is a collection of multiplayer maps deemed unsuitable for the original release.
 Some of these were serious attempts at levels (one even attempted to recreate a popular deathmatch level ((1-5) from Doom), and some were not (like one played inside the popular character Dopefish).
 The final level of the pack causes the game to crash intentionally.

-There was an official retail add-on level pack released by Apogee for ROTT entitled Extreme Rise of the Triad also released in 1995.
+An official retail add-on level pack was released by Apogee for ROTT entitled Extreme Rise of the Triad, also in 1995.
 The add-on was produced by two key members from the original team, Tom Hall and Joe Siegler.
 Generally the maps produced in this add-on are considerably harder than the original game's maps due to tricks that Hall and Siegler had learned in the editor since the release of the original.
 It also includes some user made level editors, a random level generator from Apogee, maps, and sound files.
 The levels were released as freeware on September 1, 2000.
 The remaining materials on the Extreme ROTT CD were released as freeware online as part of a "ROTT Goodies Pack" on February 15, 2005.

-There were a few other level packs released from Apogee, including Lasersoft Deluxe Shareware Maps.
+There are a few other level packs released from Apogee, including Lasersoft Deluxe Shareware Maps.
 They are identical to the released shareware packs, except that they include six exclusive levels.
 After Lasersoft went out of business, Apogee released these levels in October 1999.

-Another was a level called "Wolf3D", which was done by Siegler as an exercise to see if he could replicate the level geography from Wolfenstein 3D in Rise of the Triad, as Rise of the Triad uses the same basic game engine.
+Another is a level called "Wolf3D", which was done by Siegler as an exercise to see if he could replicate the level geography from Wolfenstein 3D in Rise of the Triad, as Rise of the Triad uses the same basic game engine.
 The level copies the complete level geography from Episode 1 Level 1 of Wolfenstein 3D.
 Some of the adjoining levels were added, but not completely.

 The final release from Hall and Siegler was the "Ohio RTC" pack.
 This is a four level multiplayer pack which was designed for a group in Ohio that was holding a game tournament called 'BloodFest 96'.
 After the tournament was over, the pack was released online for everyone.

 The final level to be released by anyone from the original team was one level done by Siegler called "You & Spray" (Spray was an internal nickname given to the NME boss character by the developers).
 This was done by Siegler as a gag in 1998, mostly as a personal exercise to see if he could remember how to still use the level editor.
 After mentioning its existence online, Siegler was cajoled into releasing it in November 2000.
 It was posted for download at the Rise of the Triad page on the Apogee website.